filsedla/dbtool/readme.md

 $ composer require filsedla/dbtool
 ```

-2) Create a script located somewhere inside your project, e.g. `<project_root>/tools/db/`.
+2) Create a script to run dbtool located somewhere inside your project, e.g. `<project_root>/tools/db/`.

-See the [example](example/) subdirectory for two versions, an integration into a [nette-based]https://nette.org/ project,
-or other project.
+See the [example](example/) subdirectory for two commented versions, for a [nette-based](https://nette.org/) project or other project.

 ## Usage